-That of a strategical carried and a recast of treatment of English and In Year 7 and 8, students have a Library lesson every two weeks.
-This is delivered by your child's English teacher.
-Library lessons are a time to explore different books, take Library lessons book quizzes and share reading recommendations.
+English and Library lessons English and Library lessons Library lessons are a time to explore different books, tak book quizzes and share reading recommendations.
 At KS3, homework in English focuses on ensuring students are reading regularly and widely.
-Measuring We assess students' reading progress each term using a programme called Accelerated reading Reader.
+Measuring Reader.
+The results enable us to guide your child to books which will challenge them Library lessons book quizzes and share reading recommendations.
+At KS3, homework in English focuses on ensuring students are reading regularly and widely.
+Measuring We assess students' reading progress each term using a programme called Accelerate focuses on ensuring students are reading regularly and widely.
+Measuring We assess students' reading progress each term using a programme called Accelerate Measuring We assess students' reading progress each term using a programme called Accelerate reading Peader.
+The results enable us to guide your shild to books which will shallenge them reading Reader.
 The results enable us to guide your child to books which will challenge them progress and be enjoyable.
 Students are given their Reading Range each term and are encouraged to choose books within this range.
 Private reading There are opportunities for private reading in lessons, form time and social time. time Students should have a reading book in their bag at all times.
 Reading across Developing your child's reading skills is a whole school responsibility and subjects different include reading within the KS3 curriculum.
-Some subjects, such as History and English, subjects prioritise reading when setting homework.
+Some subjects, such as History and Englis subjects prioritise reading when setting homework.
 Other subjects, such as Design and Technology, frequently include a reading task at the start of lessons.